Raguna163/fl-mngr/README.md

 - History for each pane and remembers last setup
 - Thumbnail generation with caching *(including GIF!)*
 - Search both panes, or filter each pane separately
-- Light profanity for my sanity
+- Light profanity for my sanity (treat it as debug code)

 ### Planned features